Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 A pulmonary contusion is bruising or bleeding of your lung tissue that may cause pain and trouble breathing.
-It is a common lung injury after a blunt trauma to your chest.
-The force of the trauma may cause bleeding and swelling inside one or both of your lungs.

 - You cough up blood.